zuozhenggh/learning-library/data-management-library/database/essbase21c/essbase-advanced/essbase-advanced.md

     ![](./images/image14_80_1.png)

-    * Field 1 - Search Product in member tree or enter Product under Field Name.
+    * Field 1 - Search Product in member tree and double click or enter Product under Field Name.
 Click **Next**.
     ![](./images/image14_80_2.png)
     * Repeat the same as above for Field 2- Field 4 and enter the Field Name as mentioned below.
     * Field 2 - Market